How Do Building Defects Impact Strata Insurance In Australia?

 - Key building components reaching the end of their serviceable life, such as waterproofing membranes, roof structures, etc.

-What information is required to evaluate defects?
+What documents do insurers need to evaluate building defects?

 - Professional dilapidation reports detailing the extent and severity of defects commissioned by the insured if not available or recent enough to meet the insurer’s criteria.